Michigan Health Care

 When will Michigan health care plans be available?

 You must enroll by Dec.
 15 for policies to be effective Jan.
-1. Enrollment will continue until January 31, but effective dates on policies will be delayed.
+1. Enrollment will continue until January 31, but there will be a delay on the effective dates for the policies.
 After January 31, you can buy policies on the exchange only in special circumstances or life events.
 These policies are available within 30 days following certain life events.
 Examples are a change in family size due to marriage, birth or adoption.
 A change in legal status to U.S. citizen or legal immigrant will also qualify as a special circumstance.

 Everyone enrolled can change policies annually during a limited enrollment period.
 Starting in 2016, the open enrollment period will go from November 01, 2016 to January 31, 2017.